-Over the same period, civil society organizations have continued to produce in-depth research shedding light on the continued misuse of technology, leading to increased frontpage covered in major international news outlets, such as The New York Times, about the growing spyware industry.
-This research documented how the misuse of spyware ranges from targeting journalists to European opposition leaders to other high-profile individuals.
+Over the same period, civil society organizations have continued to produce in-depth research shedding light on the continued misuse of technology, leading to increased frontpage covered in major international news outlets, such as The New York Times, about the growing industry.
+This research documented how the misuse of commercial cyber tools, namely commercial spyware, ranges from targeting journalists to European opposition leaders to other high-profile individuals.
 While European governments transposed the new Wassenaar export controls into their national export control regimes within a few years, the U.S. government did not finalize them domestically until 2021.
 One main reason was that the cybersecurity industry and researchers cautioned that the controls’ provisions focusing on the development of cyber tools could unintentionally undermine legitimate cybersecurity efforts.

 In 2021, the U.S. government significantly stepped up its activity to counter the misuse and proliferation of cyber tools, namely spyware, going beyond the actions initially taken.
 The U.S. has taken unprecedented steps expanding the instruments of statecraft leveraged in this area combining the use of export controls, licensing policy, restrictions for US government employees, diplomacy, and new executive and legislative actions.
 In addition, in May 2023, the French President and the British Prime Minister agreed to “pursue their cooperation on cyber issues and give a new impetus to the UK-France Cyber Dialogue by pursuing a joint initiative to take forward international action on tackling the threat from commercial cyber proliferation, including commercial spyware.”
 Two weeks later, eleven countries issued a Joint Statement on Efforts to Counter the Proliferation and Misuse of Commercial Spyware highlighting the unique momentum and growing international will to take action.

-At the same time, there continue to divergence of views about how to prioritize strategic objectives, even slight misunderstandings in the terminology used and the underlying drivers of concern.
-For example, the French government is particularly focused on protecting the government’s sovereign decisions about what tools and services can be exported from a country’s territory and focus on the proliferation of cyber tools as a risk to cyber stability.
-In the US, some caution against too absolutist of an approach in light of industry’s concerns in the wake of the initial Wassenaar export controls and unintentional consequences given the highly complex and public-private nature of the cybersecurity ecosystem.
-In the UK, Parliament has asked the government specifically to “set out what action it is taking to address human rights concerns associated with surveillance technologies” and to “set out what action it is taking to ensure global human rights compliant regulatory frameworks are in place for such technologies.”
-Meanwhile, the UK is navigating the new realities of a Global Britain that prides itself having a strong cybersecurity industry being “the third largest exporter of cyber security services globally” considering it a particular strength – not unlike Israel.
+Recognizing the Paris Call for Trust and Security in Cyberspace’s “non-proliferation” principle, it is similar but distinct to other international efforts which are complementary to each other.

-Shaping the international market of cyber tools, in particular spyware, to address counterintelligence and national security concerns as well as the continuing misuse and human rights violations is therefore urgent and important.
+Shaping the international market of commercial cyber tools, including spyware, to address counterintelligence and national security concerns as well as the continuing misuse and human rights violations remains urgent and important.
 It requires a continued strategic focus and dedicated action.
 One promising approach to make significant progress in this area in the coming months is to think of the issue set as a Ven diagram.
-Cyber tools encompasses a broader range of technologies from network surveillance systems to intrusion software.
+Cyber tools encompass a broader range of technologies from network surveillance systems to intrusion software.
 Spyware is a particularly prominent subset of cyber tools because of its use targeting high-profile individuals and its impact, which includes a convergence of national security, cybersecurity, counterintelligence, and human rights concerns and relevant stakeholder communities.